-- [22] On behalf of the respondent it was submitted that it could not be said that the decision was unreasonable or irrational.
-It was based on evidence of significant and unexplained discrepancies in the petitioner's income declarations, and took account of the correction submitted to HMRC at about the time of the making of the ILR application.
-The petitioner's behaviour fell within paragraph 322(5) because it called into question his character and conduct.
-No evidence was provided to explain the discrepancy.
-Mere assertion was insufficient.
-The respondent was not required, by interview or any other particular procedure, to search for an explanation for a discrepancy, especially where it was as large as this one.
-There was no absolute duty to put the matter to the applicant for comment before making a decision. - [23] The circumstances of the present case fell within paragraph 322(5).
-It was not possible for the respondent to be satisfied as to which of the conflicting sets of income figures submitted by the petitioner had been correct, and the fact that the figures submitted to HMRC had been amended did not make it any more likely that the amended figures were the correct ones.
+[22] On behalf of the respondent it was submitted that it could not be said that the decision was unreasonable or irrational.
+It was based on evidence of unexplained discrepancies in the petitioner's income declarations, and took account of the correction submitted to HMRC prior to the making of the ILR application.
+The petitioner's behaviour fell within paragraph 322(5)

+because it called into question his character and conduct.
+The petitioner had been given an opportunity to provide a satisfactory explanation for the discrepancy but had failed to do so.
+Mere reference to "oversight" was not enough.
+The respondent was not required to take any further steps to alert the petitioner to her concerns or to investigate the reasons for the "oversight".

+[23] The circumstances of the present case fell within paragraph 322(5).
+It was not possible for the respondent to be satisfied as to which of the conflicting sets of income figures submitted by the petitioner had been correct, and the fact that the figure submitted to HMRC had been amended did not make it any more likely that the amended figure was the correct one.
 The Ngouh case had concerned very different circumstances, and a great deal more information had been available than was provided by the applicant in the present case.